Sz-Tim/isRev/ms/msDraft.md

 Patterns of species richness and community composition are directly determined by the overlap and delineation of species ranges.
 Ants are no exception.
 Discovering the patterns of overlapping ranges, the dynamics of range boundaries, and the underlying determinants is a key step in understanding the macro-scale distribution of ant diversity.
-In this review and meta-analysis, I **develop models for understanding the global distribution patterns of ants**, using elevational gradients as a tool for comprehending alpha and beta patterns of species richness and community structure.
+In this review and meta-analysis, I use elevational gradients as a tool for comprehending patterns of ant community structure, community variation, and species richness.

 Elevational gradients provide a rich system for studies of community patterns [@McCain2009; @McCain2010].
 Mountains act as compact, globally replicated systems, occurring on every continent and varying in many characteristics that may affect richness, including climate, history, and geography [@Rahbek1995; @Lomolino2001; @McCaGryt2010].